This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

 What are your thoughts?
 How can we encourage the “beauty community” to talk about a more diverse range of products?

 And now, the MAC Sculpt and Shape Contour Palette** Swatches

 I first got seriously into makeup back in 2012, and even then, MAC carried these sculpt and shape powders.
 They have varying tones of bronzer, contour, and highlight (satin, not high shine) depending on your skin tone and preferences.
 They recently released the powders in palette form.
-One for light/medium skin tones and one for medium-dark/dark skin tones.
-The sculpt and shape powders are also available in refill pans, but you will need to purchase an empty palette and insert to hold them.
+One for light/medium skin tones** and one for medium-dark/dark skin tones**.
+You can also purchase refill pans of the sculpting powder** and shaping powder**, but you will need to purchase an empty palette and insert to hold them.
 If you already use a magnetic palette that you did not purchase from MAC, you will need to add a magnet to the back as MAC magnets only stick to MAC palettes.

 Let’s get a discussion started.

 How can bloggers/vloggers/influencers get consumers interested in products that will, at times, serve them better than the new releases?

 Please, let me know your thoughts in the comments.

 If you enjoyed this post, please consider sticking around and checking out more of my content.